guenoung/git-papers/journal.md

-# Wow !
-So cool, this is my journal !
+# This is my really cool journal !
+by Ziad Guenoun

+#This is an introduction
+Introducao, introduction, introduccion.